History of Chris Beard in Timeline

 On April 29, 2019, Chris Beard signed a six-year extension worth more than $4.5 million a season, becoming the third-highest-paid college basketball coach in the country.

-In 2019, Chris Beard was recognized as the AP National Coach of the Year, as well as leading the Texas Tech Red Raiders to a school-record 31 wins and to the 2019 NCAA Division I Men's Basketball Championship Game.
+In 2019, under Chris Beard, the Texas Tech Red Raiders achieved a school-record 31 wins and reached the 2019 NCAA Division I Men's Basketball Championship Game, where they competed against the Virginia Cavaliers.
+Beard was also named the 2019 AP National Coach of the Year.

-April 1, 2021: Hired as head coach at the University of Texas
+April 1, 2021: Hired as Head Coach at University of Texas

 On April 1, 2021, Chris Beard was hired as the 25th head coach at the University of Texas.

-On December 12, 2022, Chris Beard was arrested on a third-degree felony charge of assault against a family member for strangulation and was subsequently suspended without pay by the University of Texas.
+On December 12, 2022, Chris Beard was arrested on a third-degree felony charge of assault against a family member for strangulation, leading to his suspension by the University of Texas.

-On January 5, 2023, Chris Beard was fired from his position at the University of Texas, finishing his career there with a 29–13 record.
+On January 5, 2023, the University of Texas fired Chris Beard.
+He finished his career at Texas with a 29–13 record.

 March 13, 2023: Named New Men's Basketball Coach at Ole Miss